 While these attractions do symbolize the exotic land which is China, there is something just as interesting which tends to get overlooked occasionally, and that is the Panda!
 The panda is quintessential China, especially the giant panda.

 Read on as we’ll explain how we went to the best place in China to see giant pandas, and even squeezing in a quick mountain view from an ancient temple to boot.
-We managed to see both of these attractions in one day thanks to Viator’s Chengdu panda tour, as well as escape from the hot Chengdu heat in a private air conditioned car.
-You can see the details of the Viator tour we took here.
+We managed to see both of these attractions in one day thanks to this Chengdu panda tour, as well as escape from the hot Chengdu heat in a private air conditioned car.

 Chengdu Travel Tips: Quick Info